 - After you write down the definition, make a few bullet points under the definition and note the minor complexities and details that could be on the exam.

 - Compare each definition of the chapter to one another.
 This will help you realize the subtle differences between each statute.

 - Study the definitions as a whole.
 Once you finish the textbook, go back and look at your huge list of definitions.
 Go back through and make sure you’ve memorized each.

 1) Study each chapter: Treat each chapter like its own textbook.
 Read each chapter and memorize the definitions as you go, don’t wait until the end to go back through the definitions; you’ll be overwhelmed with the amount you need to memorize.

 2) Make a study guide: Taking notes and making a personal study guide is a great way to improve your ability to recall information on the exam.
-Make sure your study guide is short and easy to quickly review; this will help you keep track of those minor details and creates a reference sheet for you to review rather than re-reading the textbook.
+Make sure your study guide is short and easy to quickly review; this will help you keep track of those minor details and create a reference sheet for you to review rather than re-reading the textbook.

-3) Practice, practice, practice: Take as many practice exam and quizzes as you possibly can.
+3) Practice, practice, practice: Take as many practice exams and quizzes as you possibly can.
 This will help you familiarize yourself with the CPCU® 530 question format and help you determine which topics you need to re-study.
 Once you go through a few practice quizzes and exams, return to your notes and review any section that you failed.

 Free Practice Exam